rocq-community/rocq-community.github.io/index.md

 ## Current Projects

 Below is a categorized list of active projects currently hosted in coq-community.
-A star :star: indicates that the project is suitable for study or (re)use, while a warning sign :warning: indicates that the project is experimental or for other reasons not currently recommended for (re)use.
+A star :star: indicates that the project is recommended for (re)use, while a warning sign :warning: indicates that the project is experimental or for other reasons not currently recommended for (re)use.

 ### Automation